pcuba/pcuba.github.io/home/index.md

    credit:
    creditlink:
 ---
+Welcome to my personal page.
 I am an economist at the Federal Reserve Board of Governors in Washington, D.C.

 ---
 My fields of interests are macroeconomics, computational economics and international finance.